When reading about real estate marketing on social media, you might get the impression that it’s the end all be all.

 In my article about real estate niches, I discussed that a real estate niche could be determined by property type, contract, demographic/life situation, geography, retail or investor need, and seller situation.

-Niches by property type when your focus has been townhomes so far won’t give you much information about the target group that usually buys townhomes, but this is something you can find out by researching.
+Niches by property type, when your focus has been townhomes so far, won’t give you much information about the target group that usually buys townhomes, but you can find this by researching.

 The best niches for social media are demographics or life situations.

 Why is that?

-There is enough data available to know which demographic group is mainly represented on which social media platform.
+Enough data is available to know which demographic group is mainly represented on which social media platform.

-If your niche would have only been a certain geographic area, you would first need to analyze your current and past clients and how they are distributed across the different demographics.
+If your niche would have only been a particular geographic area, you would first need to analyze your current and past clients and how they are distributed across the different demographics.

 But this is still the second-best option since you can use geographic targeting on all social media ad platforms.